YangMann/Paper/README.md

     gem install sass compass modular-scale sassy-math

+### Font matters!
+[Font Spider (字蛛)](http://font-spider.org/ "Font Spider (字蛛)") has made beautiful Chinese (CJK) fonts available for web.
+Theoretically you can use ANY (open source) Chinese (CJK) font with Paper.
+We encourage you to use Font Spider to compress your font before deployment to achieve high performance.

+By default, Paper use [Source Han Sans (思源雅黑)](https://github.com/adobe-fonts/source-han-sans "Source Han Sans (思源雅黑)"), an elegant open source CJK font by Adobe.
+You can change the font-family in `vars/_settings.scss`.

 ## Compile
 In command line, navigate to the directory where `config.rb` is located, and run